pingcap/docs-cn/dev/reference/tools/data-migration/relay-log.md

 - `server-uuid.index`: Records a list of names of currently available `subdir` directory.

-- `relay.meta`: Stores the information of the synchronized binlog in each `subdir`.
+- `relay.meta`: Stores the information of the replicated binlog in each `subdir`.
 For example,

     ```bash
     $ cat c0149e17-dff1-11e8-b6a8-0242ac110004.000001/relay.meta
-    binlog-name = "mysql-bin.000010"                            # The name of the currently synchronized binlog.
+    binlog-name = "mysql-bin.000010"                            # The name of the currently replicated binlog.
-    binlog-pos = 63083620                                       # The position of the currently synchronized binlog.
+    binlog-pos = 63083620                                       # The position of the currently replicated binlog.
-    binlog-gtid = "c0149e17-dff1-11e8-b6a8-0242ac110004:1-3328" # GTID of the currently synchronized binlog.
+    binlog-gtid = "c0149e17-dff1-11e8-b6a8-0242ac110004:1-3328" # GTID of the currently replicated binlog.
                                                                 # There might be multiple GTIDs.
     $ cat 92acbd8a-c844-11e7-94a1-1866daf8accc.000001/relay.meta
     binlog-name = "mysql-bin.018393"